Is Soap2Day Legal? Risks, Shutdown, and Safer Alternatives

 - Ad networks named in the request log that match the malvertising lists Google’s Safe Browsing team maintains.

 If the site fails three of those, the malware risk is no longer hypothetical.
-We close it and use one of the legal options instead.
+Close it and use one of the legal options instead.

 #Bottom Line